sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Test_Apps/Alloy_Test_Models/Modeling_a_User_Account_and_Authentication.md

 The model's transform() function appends the themeBGColor and themeColor properties to the model data before it's sent to the view for rendering, based on the value of the theme model property.

-For purposes of demonstration, the authentication key, username and password are hard-coded into the application.
+{{% alert title="💡 Hint" color="info" %}}For purposes of demonstration, the authentication key, username and password are hard-coded into the application.{{% /alert %}}

 *app/models/user.js*